-For the purpose of Code Provision 3.2, two of the Directors are considered by the Board to be independent within the meaning of the Listing Rules, such independent directors being Ms. Jacqueline Camilleri and Mr. Stephen Paris.
+For the purpose of Code provision 3.2, two of the Directors are considered by the Board to be independent within the meaning of the Capital Markets Rules, such independent directors being Ms. Jacqueline Camilleri and Mr. Stephen Paris.
 In making this determination in respect of the former, the Board of Directors considered the following principal determining factors: (i) with reference to her position as a member of the Board of Directors of Hili Finance Company p.l.c.
-(C85692), the Board noted that Ms. Camilleri sits as an independent non-executive director and is, therefore, not involved in the day-to-day operations; and (ii) none of the circumstances set out in Code Provision 3.2 that would be indicative of a director's non-independence, are satisfied
+(C85692), the Board noted that Ms. Camilleri sits as an independent non-executive director and is, therefore, not involved in the day-to-day operations; and (ii) none of the circumstances set out in Code provision 3.2 that would be indicative of a director's non-independence, are satisfied.

-The Board of Directors have formulated the view that notwithstanding that Mr. Conrad Aquilina is employed by (and up until his resignation, Mr. Richard Abdilla Castillo was employed by) 1923 Investments p.l.c., the majority and controlling shareholder of the Company, there are cogent reasons to believe that the independence of the said directors was/is not compromised by the services rendered by the said directors under their respective contracts of employment, and that the directors were/ are mindful of maintaining professionalism and integrity in carrying out their duties, responsibilities and providing judgement as a non-executive director of the Company.
-The Board of Directors also considers that Mr. Keith Busuttil, who has held the position of Chief Executive Officer of 1923 Investments p.l.c. since 4 May 2020, and Mr Georgios Kakouras, who since 17 August, 2020 has held the post of Managing Director of Hili Properties p.l.c.
+The Board of Directors have formulated the view that notwithstanding that Mr. Conrad Aquilina is employed by Hili Ventures Limited, the parent company of the majority and controlling shareholder of the Company, there are cogent reasons to believe that the independence of the said director was/is not compromised by the services rendered by the said director under his contract of employment, mindful of maintaining professionalism and integrity in carrying out his duties, responsibilities and providing judgement as a non-executive director of the Company.
+The Board of Directors also considers that Mr. Keith Busuttil, CEO of 1923 Investments p.l.c., and Mr. Georgios Kakouras and Mr. Peter Hili, directors of Hili Properties p.l.c.
 (C-57954), an associate company of 1923 Investments p.l.c., similarly maintain the necessary professionalism and integrity to duly fulfil their roles and responsibilities as non-executive director of the Company.